metabarcoding/obitools4-doc/content/docs/commands/alignments/obipairing/fasta-like/_index.md

 | 3     | 1         |
 | 7     | 1         |

+This table is the equivalent of a [DNA dot plot](https://en.wikipedia.org/wiki/Dot_plot_(bioinformatics)) and allows to identify the main diagonal of the dot plot.

+{{< figure
+  src="fasta_dotplot.png"
+  alt="The scatter plot of the shared 4mers between sequences A & B" caption="**Shared 4mer positions**: Each point corresponds to a shared 4mer and is located at their respective positions on Sequence A & B. It corresponds to a thresholded DNA dot plot of both sequences.
+The red dotted line indicates the diagonal encompassing the more dots (here corresponding to 5 4mers).
+This diagonal corresponds to a difference of 5 between the postions." class="ma0 w-75"
+>}}

-The most common differences (Delta) is 5 and was observed five times.
-Thus, to maximize the sequence similarity, only by shifting one sequence relatively to the other, the best alignment is obtained by shifting B of 5 positions.
+For this example, the most common {{< katex >}}\Delta{{< /katex >}} is 5 and was observed five times.
+Thus, the sequence similarity between the sequence A and B is maximized by shifting B of 5 positions relatively to A.

 ```
 Sequence A: ACGTTAGCTAGCTAGCTAA-----